LitiumAB/Education/Developer Education/Presentation/public/presentation.md

     // ...
 }

 ```
 #### Lifetime
 * **Singleton:** Clients will always receive that same instance from the container
 * **Scoped:** The same instance is used within the scope
     * The entire web request
-    * The ececution of a scheduled task
+    * The execution of a scheduled task
 * **Transient:** A new instance of the component will be created each time the service is requested from the container

 #### RequireServiceImplementation
 * When a implementation is required for the application to run

+???

+### Risks with DI

+* Classes are selected during runtime making it harder to see what code is executing

+* Using a scoped or transient service inside a singleton may cause issues with state being stored longer than expected

 ---
 template: task